Student Organizations Fair

 - During the fair, be friendly to everyone, even those who aren't interested!
 Provide those who are with easy ways to get in touch with your group - give them your regular meeting time & location and an email where you can be reached (these should also be on your handouts).
 Have a sign-up sheet where interested people can leave their names and email addresses, which can later be put on your mailing list.
 If you're having an event soon, let them know!

 - If people aren't coming by your booth, an idea might be to have a volunteer hand things out in a populated area.

 - Check out the SSA's Group Running Guide for more tips on successful tabling

 - After the fair, pack up and clean up any trash.
 Some things can be used at later events (banners), whereas others (fliers) are time-specific and should be used before they become irrelevant.

 - Follow up!
 Be sure to thank your volunteers and coordinators!
-Don't forget to add new names to your announcment list and send out a message welcoming them to to the group and inviting them to your next meeting or event.
+Don't forget to add new names to your announcement list and send out a message welcoming them to the group and inviting them to your next meeting or event.
 Pack your displays and tabling supplies carefully and make sure everyone knows where they're stored so you can find them for the next tabling opportunity!

 One of the best resources to find out what works and what doesn't is you - our student leaders!
 If you've employed a strategy that worked well, let us know about it so other groups can also use that idea.
 If you've learned a lesson of caution about something we suggest, point out the pitfalls!
 Email us at [email protected] with your stories and experiences!